 - Choose the icon, enter Users, and then choose the related link.

-- In the Users window, choose the Refresh all User Groups action.
+- On the Users page, choose the Refresh all User Groups action.

 All new information about the users’ plans and their assigned user groups are now updated according to the plan changes.